top of page

 Flat brushes are useful for straight edges, architectural elements, bold washes, and lifting color from the paper.
 They offer more control over shape and direction than round brushes.

 Detail brushes are designed for fine lines and small areas, though many artists prefer to use the tip of a quality round watercolor brush instead.
 Detail brushes are most helpful when working very small or very precisely.
+A simple acrylic set like this works just fine for those just starting out.

 A water pen is a portable brush with a built-in water reservoir.
 It’s a convenient, mess-free option for travel, sketching, or simple practice sessions when you don’t want to carry water containers.
+They are relatively cheap, which is good since they don't tend to hold a sharp tip for long.
+You can easily find sets like this to play with for less than $15.

 Squirrel or Synthetic?